OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### JEB

 [JEB](https://www.pnfsoftware.com "JEB Decompiler"), a commercial decompiler, packs all the functionality necessary for static and dynamic analysis of Android apps into an all-in-one package.
 It is reasonably reliable and includes prompt support.
 It has a built-in debugger, which allows for an efficient workflow—setting breakpoints directly in the decompiled (and annotated) sources is invaluable, especially with ProGuard-obfuscated bytecode.
-Of course, convenience like this doesn't come cheap, and now that JEB is provided fvia a subscription-based license, you'll have to pay a monthly fee to use it.
+Of course, convenience like this doesn't come cheap, and now that JEB is provided via a subscription-based license, you'll have to pay a monthly fee to use it.

 ##### IDA Pro

-[IDA Pro]( https://www.hex-rays.com/products/ida/ "IDA Pro") is compatible with ARM, MIPS, Java bytecode, and, of course, Intel ELF binaries.
+[IDA Pro](https://www.hex-rays.com/products/ida/ "IDA Pro") is compatible with ARM, MIPS, Java bytecode, and, of course, Intel ELF binaries.
 It also comes with debuggers for both Java applications and native processes.
 With its powerful scripting, disassembling, and extension capabilities, IDA Pro works great for static analysis of native programs and libraries.
 However, the static analysis facilities it offers for Java code are rather basic—you get the Smali disassembly but not much more.
 You can't navigate the package and class structure, and some actions (such as renaming classes) can't performed, which can make working with more complex Java apps tedious.

 ### Reverse Engineering